Congratulations to Kelley Cusmano

 Learn About this Year’s Michigan Teacher of the Year

-Meemic congratulates Candice Jackson, the 2023-24 Michigan Teacher of the Year.
-Candice is a third-grade teacher at Mann Learning Community and will be entering her 22nd year of teaching in the fall.
+Meemic congratulates Kelley Cusmano, the 2024-25 Michigan Teacher of the Year.
+Candice is an English Language Arts teacher at Rochester High School and will be entering her 20th year of teaching in the fall.

-Candice will serve as an advocate for, and representative of, the more than 86,000 public school teachers statewide and engage in discussions on how best to continue to improve Michigan's education system as a non-voting member of the State Board of Education and a member of the Governor’s Educator Advisory Council.
-She is also the state’s candidate for the prestigious 2024 National Teacher of the Year honor.
-She is also part of the 2023-24 Michigan Teacher Leadership Advisory Committee (MTLAC), comprising this year’s Regional Teacher of the Year cohort
+Kelley will serve as an advocate for, and representative of, the more than 86,000 public school teachers statewide and engage in discussions on how best to continue to improve Michigan's education system as a non-voting member of the State Board of Education and a member of the Governor’s Educator Advisory Council.
+She is also the state’s candidate for the prestigious 2025 National Teacher of the Year honor.
+She is also part of the 2024-25 Michigan Teacher Leadership Advisory Committee (MTLAC), comprising this year’s Regional Teacher of the Year cohort

 Meet the 10 Michigan Regional Teachers of the Year.